AKMN7/AKMN7/README.md

 ---

-Software Engineer dedicated to transforming technology through innovative projects.
-I push boundaries to create a lasting impact.
+I’m a Software Engineer specializing in building complete solutions—from backend services and infrastructure to frontend applications and interactive experiences.
+I focus on creating reliable, scalable, and well-designed systems, combining technical precision with a practical approach to problem-solving.

 ---